Veteran NPR and PBS Journalist & Author, Latino Americans

 Before going to AJAM, Suarez spent 14 years as a correspondent and anchor at public television’s nightly newscast, The PBS NewsHour, where he rose to become chief national correspondent.
-During his years at The NewsHour, Suarez covered the 9/11 attacks on New York and Washington, four presidential elections, reported from the floor of seven party political conventions, moderated two presidential primary candidates’ debates, reported from the devastating Haitian earthquake, the 2006 Mexico elections, the H1N1 virus pandemic in Mexico, and the explosion of tuberculosis/HIV co-infection in South Africa among hundreds of others.
+During his years at The NewsHour, Suarez covered the 9/11 attacks on New York and Washington, four presidential elections, reported from the floor of seven party political conventions, moderated two presidential primary candidates’ debates, reported from the devastating Port au Prince earthquake, the 2006 Mexico elections, the H1N1 virus pandemic in Mexico and the explosion of tuberculosis/HIV co-infection in South Africa among hundreds of others.

-Suarez came to The NewsHour from six-and-a-half years as the Washington-based host of NPR’s Talk of the Nation.
+Suarez came to The NewsHour after six-and-a-half years as the Washington-based host of NPR’s Talk of the Nation.
 During his time as host, the program’s carriage more than doubled to more than 150 radio stations, and the audience more than tripled in size.
-The New York Times called Suarez the “thinking man’s talk show host,” and “a national resource.”
-The magazine Utne Reader called him a “visionary.”
-Talk of the Nation made history, broadcasting live coast to coast across South Africa and across the United States, connecting two national audiences to talk about the post-apartheid future during the first elections after liberation.
-During Northern Ireland’s first Christmas at peace after decades of The Troubles, Talk of the Nation became the first radio program ever simulcast over Ireland’s RTE, Britain’s BBC, and NPR in the United States.
+The New York Times called Ray the “thinking man’s talk show host,” and “a national resource.”

-His writing has also been included in many other books, including The Good Fight: America’s Ongoing Struggle for Justice (Against All Odds, 2017), What We See: Advancing the Observations of Jane Jacobs (New Village Press, 2010), How I Learned English: 55 Accomplished Latinos Recall Lessons in Language and Life (National Geographic, 2007), Brooklyn: A State of Mind (Workman, 2000), Saving America’s Treasures (National Geographic, 2000), and Las Christmas: Favorite Latino Authors Share Their Holiday Memories (Vintage, 1998), among others.
-Suarez also wrote the entry on religion and politics for the Oxford Companion to American Politics published in 2012.
-His essays, op-eds, and criticism have been published in The Washington Post, The Chicago Tribune, The New York Times, and The Independent (London).
+Ray’s writing has also been included in many other books, including The Good Fight: America’s Ongoing Struggle for Justice, What We See: Advancing the Observations of Jane Jacobs, How I Learned English: 55 Accomplished Latinos Recall Lessons in Language and Life, Brooklyn: A State of Mind, Saving America’s Treasures and Las Christmas: Favorite Latino Authors Share Their Holiday Memories, among others.
+Ray also wrote an entry on religion and politics for the Oxford Companion to American Politics.
+His essays, op-eds and criticism have been published in The Washington Post, The Chicago Tribune, The New York Times and The Independent (London).

-Over the years many organizations and institutions have recognized and honored Suarez and his work.
-He was a co-recipient of two DuPont-Columbia Silver Baton awards at NPR, for coverage of the 1994 South African elections, and the Gingrich Revolution and the 1995 Republican takeover in the US House of Representatives.
-UCLA’s School of Public Policy awarded Suarez its Public Policy Leadership Award for his coverage of urban America, and his coverage of global public health has won national and international citations, including the Edwin Hood Award for Diplomatic Reporting from the National Press Club, a national Emmy nomination, and nine CINE Golden Eagle Awards.
-His innovative 2010 program “America Speaks to BP” won the Webby Award for live online events.
-The National Council of La Raza (now UNIDOS US) gave Suarez its Ruben Salazar Award, and the National Association of Hispanic Journalists inducted him into the organization’s Hall of Fame in 2010.
+Over the years, many organizations and institutions have recognized and honored Suarez and his work.
+He was a co-recipient of two DuPont-Columbia Silver Baton awards at NPR; UCLA’s Public Policy Leadership Award for his coverage of urban America; and his coverage of global public health has won national and international citations, including the Edwin Hood Award for Diplomatic Reporting from the National Press Club, a national Emmy nomination, and nine CINE Golden Eagle Awards.
+His innovative 2010 program “America Speaks to BP” won the Webby Award for live online events, and his podcast series Going for Broke, added another Webby, and three other national awards.
+The National Council of La Raza (now UNIDOS US) gave Suarez its Ruben Salazar Award and the National Association of Hispanic Journalists inducted him into the organization’s Hall of Fame in 2010.

 How Latino Americans Shaped the U.S., Fought for Acceptance